South Brooklyn Boys

 Since the 1970s, South Brooklyn Boys has represented not only the original 1950s gangs, but many generations of kids growing up in the traditional South Brooklyn area, most specifically the Italian section of Carroll Gardens and Gowanus.
-Since the recent gentrification in the early 2000s of the Carroll Gardens, Gowanus, and Red Hook area, the gang has increasingly been associated with and largely moved to what is now considered the actual geographical south of Brooklyn, including Bensonhurst, Bay Ridge, Dyker Heights, Sheepshead Bay, and Gravesend.
+With the recent gentrification in the early 2000s of the Carroll Gardens, Gowanus, and Red Hook area, the gang associated with and largely moved to what is considered the actual geographical south of Brooklyn, including Bensonhurst, Bay Ridge, Dyker Heights, Sheepshead Bay, and Gravesend.
 The term South Brooklyn Boys has not only been used as a gang association, but also as a loosely connected affiliation for which many neighborhood kids felt a kinship.
-From the 1980s to the present, a new incarnation of the South Brooklyn Boys has been very active (source?).

 Gang sets

-The South Brooklyn Boys has consisted of 10 different gangs throughout its history.
+The South Brooklyn Boys consisted of 11 different gangs throughout its history.